prescottbreeden/ultimate_fan_project/README.md

 2. create environment and run 'pip install -r requirements.txt'

 # To Run
-1. run 'python3 manage.py runserver' in terminal from project root (ctrl-c will terminate the process)
+1. run 'python3 manage.py runserver' in CLI from project root (ctrl-c will terminate the process)
 2. app will be running at 'localhost:8000' in your browser